cryptexfinance/documentation/docs/intro/faq.md

 ### What is TCAP backed by?

 Each TCAP is collateralized by more than 150% corresponding amount of ETH, WBTC or DAI.

-TCAP includes EVERY coin and token?
+### TCAP includes EVERY coin and token?

 TCAP includes every coin and token supported in one of our seven crypto data providers.

 ### Is TCAP decentralized?

-TCAP uses Admin Keys to pause deposits and minting in case of a bug to protect users, also uses the key to change state variables, we are securing this process by adding a timelock of three days, allowing users to see which value is going to change ahead of time.
-We expect to further decentralize TCAP as time goes on.
+TCAP uses Guardian Keys to pause deposits and minting in case of a bug to protect users, the rest of the protocol is managed by a timelock contract controled by CTX governance token.
+We expect to further decentralize TCAP as time goes on and burn the Guardian Keys.

 ### Is TCAP live yet?